 Discover the 8 Steps of Budgeting Process

 Preparing your association’s annual budget, while one of your responsibilities as a member of the Board, is probably not high on your list of favorites.
 And understandably so – the budgeting process can certainly be a major source of stress for anyone involved.
 The key, however, is to see the process as a valuable opportunity to not just ensure the financial well-being of your association and its homeowners, but also to plan for years to come.
-As effective association management depends on this financial tool, it’s important to follow the 8 steps of budgeting process.
+As effective association depends on this financial tool, it’s important to follow the 8 steps of budgeting process.

 Here are some tips for preparing an annual budget that works:

 1. Mind those expenses.